|

 SHOP PRESS

-Essential.
+This was essential.
 Don't pry off the gears with screwdrivers or start hammering on them or you can damage things as well as becoming very frustrated when things don't move.
-Instead go and buy a "gear separator" and inexpensive shop press.
+Instead, buy a "gear separator" and inexpensive shop press.
 This gives you total control and lets you quickly and easily press the things off/on at your leisure.
 My 12 ton press and separator cost about $130 at Harbor Freight tool and paid for themselves immediately as I will never have to run to a machine shop to get something pressed off again.

 C-RING PLIERS